If you’re looking to escape the hustle and bustle of the city, visiting the White Cliffs of Dover from London is the perfect day trip.

 Wear comfortable shoes

 The hike over the White Cliffs of Dover is a fairly easy one.
-However, I’d recommend a decent pair of trainers or walking shoes as the ground is a little uneven at times.
+However, I’d recommend a decent pair of trainers (I love my Brooks trainers) or walking shoes as the ground is a little uneven at times.

 Due to the remote location of some of the attractions, not all accept credit card.
 Therefore, it’s worth bringing some cash with you.